JcDenis/construction/README.md

 ## ABOUT

-_dcLog_ is a plugin for the open-source web publishing software called [Dotclear](https://www.dotclear.org).
+_construction_ is a plugin for the open-source web publishing software called [Dotclear](https://www.dotclear.org).

 > Put your blog on construction mode with a custom message on frontend.
 Blog can be accessible to defined IP addresses.